peter--bolier--zero/ProgrammingAssignment4/README.md

 =========================================

 - 'README.md'
-- tidyactivities.csv : The tidy dataset as a results of clean up of the merged train en test sets.
+- 'activities.txt' : The tidy dataset as a results of clean up of the merged train en test sets.
 - 'features_info.txt': Shows information about the variables used on the feature vector.

 ### Cleaning steps